Create a More Humane San Diego®

 Our Humane Law Enforcement Team

 Our Humane Law Enforcement team is often the first to respond when animals suffer.
-The team has officers in the field seven days a week, dedicated to protecting animals throughout San Diego County by enforcing animal cruelty and neglect laws.
+Receiving over 100,000 calls to dispatch each year, the team has officers in the field seven days a week, dedicated to protecting animals throughout San Diego County by enforcing animal cruelty and neglect laws.

 The goal of the Humane Law Enforcement team is to ensure every animal receives proper care as required by law.
 We accomplish this goal by educating owners about proper care for their animals, responding to reports of animal cruelty or neglect and following up with pet owners after initial citations.

-Animal cruelty encompasses behavior ranging from neglect or hoarding to malicious violence or killing.
-Humane Officers can exercise the powers of a peace officer while investigating animal-related crimes, and our team responds to nearly 2,000 reports of animal cruelty every year.
-Our Humane Officers also respond to and rescue animals from disasters in San Diego and beyond with the assistance of volunteers and our Emergency Response Team.
+Humane Officers can exercise the powers of a peace officer while investigating animal-related crimes, and respond to and rescue animals from disasters in San Diego and beyond with the assistance of volunteers and our Emergency Response Team.

 In addition, animal complaints for the entire county, with the exception of Chula Vista, El Cajon, Coronado and the unincorporated areas, are handled by Humane Officers of San Diego Humane Society.
-Our field service officers respond to calls regarding loose animals; injured animals; animal bites; and rescuing animals during disasters.
+Our field service officers respond to calls about loose animals, injured animals, animal bites and rescuing animals during disasters.

-Project Wildlife stands alone as the primary resource in San Diego County for the majority of wildlife to receive help when they critically need it.
+Project Wildlife stands as the primary resource in San Diego County for the majority of wildlife to receive help when they critically need it.
 As our human population grows, we have less natural space for wildlife, which dramatically increases the need for rehabilitative care and conservation.
-Every year, Project Wildlife provides more than 12,000 wild animals – from raptors to squirrels and ducks – the best opportunity to receive the nurturing care they need to survive, whether it’s specialized veterinary care, injury rehabilitation or simply a safe place to mature.
+Every year, Project Wildlife provides more than 10,000 wild animals — from raptors to squirrels and ducks — the best opportunity to thrive, whether it’s specialized veterinary care, injury rehabilitation or simply a safe place to mature.

 San Diego County is one of the most biologically diverse areas in the United States, with the greatest number of endangered species.
-When these animals are injured and/or orphaned, the first line of defense to save their lives is Project Wildlife.
-Our goal is to return every animal Project Wildlife treats to their natural habitat to lead a full life.
-Every one of these animals plays a vital role in preserving our local ecosystem, maintaining the San Diego region as one of the most incredible nature preserves in the world.
-Without our intervention, many of the species we help face an uncertain future.
+When these animals are injured or orphaned, Project Wildlife is the first line of defense to save their lives.
+Whenever possible, our goal is to return these animals to their natural habitat to lead a full life.

-Veterinary Medicine touches each one of the thousands of animals that come through our doors every year.
+Our Veterinary Medicineprogram touches thousands of animals who come through our doors every year.
 Providing world-class veterinary care is a hallmark of San Diego Humane Society and is an essential component of our lifesaving work.
 Whether it is a basic vaccination, a spay/neuter surgery or complicated orthopedic surgery, our highly skilled veterinary team is there to assist animals in need.
-Veterinary services are provided for our companion animals to prepare them for adoption and for wildlife to ready them to return to the wild.
-Additionally, we serve the community through our Wellness Center, which provides low-cost community spay/neuter services and other veterinary procedures.
+Veterinary services are provided for our companion animals to prepare them for adoption and for wildlife to prepare them to return to the wild.
+Additionally, we serve the community through our Community Veterinary Program, which provides low-cost medical care for pet families in need.

 Your Support in Action

-Our commitment is to continue keeping healthy and treatable animals from being euthanized while we expand our innovative programs to help other shelters locally and across the country Stay at Zero euthanasia.
-We are deeply committed to meeting the varied needs of animals and the people who love them.
-But we can’t do it without the generosity of our friends in the community – friends who know that when they donate to San Diego Humane Society, they are making extraordinary work possible.
-As an independent nonprofit organization not affiliated with any other humane society or Society for the Prevention of Cruelty to Animals, philanthropy is crucial to our mission, providing more than 40% of our budget each year.
+We’re committed to ensuring San Diego County can Stay at Zero euthanasia of healthy or treatable shelter animals — while leading the way nationally to help shelters across the country save more lives in their own communities.
+We are deeply committed to creating a better world for animals and the people who love them.
+But we can’t do it without the generosity of our friends in the community — friends who know that when they donate to San Diego Humane Society, they are making extraordinary work possible.
+As an independent nonprofit organization not affiliated with any other humane society or SPCA, philanthropy is crucial to our mission and provides nearly 50% of our budget each year.

 And, what does this giving support?

-- Every companion animal we place in a loving home is spayed/neutered, vaccinated, microchipped and provided the highest level of care while they are in our shelters.
+- Every pet we place in a loving home is spayed/neutered, vaccinated, microchipped and provided the highest level of care while they are in our shelters.

-- Innovative programs such as our Kitten Program, which nurses approximately 1,250 kittens less than eight weeks old to health each year, and finds them loving homes.
+- Innovative programs, including our Kitten Program, which cares for more than 6,000 kittens under eight weeks old each year and finds them loving homes.

-- Project Wildlife, which provides over 12,000 sick, injured and/or orphaned wild animals with emergency and rehabilitative care annually.
+- Project Wildlife, which provides emergency and rehabilitative care to over 10,000 sick, injured or orphaned wild animals annually.

-- Our Community Support Services, which provide more than 1 million pet meals each year and offer a life-changing safety-net for pet families in need.
+- Our Community Support Services, which distribute more than 2 million pet meals each year and offer a life-changing safety-net for pet families in need.

 These figures are a small snapshot of what we accomplish together with people like you who love animals.
 Together, we can create a more humane San Diego.
 To become a partner in this lifesaving work, donate here.

 Since 1880, San Diego Humane Society has been San Diego County’s go-to resource for animals and the people who love them.
-Whether you’re looking to adopt a new family member, bring in injured wildlife for rehabilitation, report cruelty or neglect, access behavior and training support or other resources to care for your pets, we are here to help.
+Whether you’re looking to adopt a new family member, bring in an injured or orphaned wild animal for rehabilitation, report cruelty or neglect, access support to care for your pets, we are here to help.